perryfardella/healthy-meals-ai/docs/HealthyMeals_AI_PRD.markdown

 ## Current Implementation Status

-- **Planned Features**:
+- **Completed Features**:
-  - Meal generation based on text input of ingredients.
+  - ✅ Meal generation based on text input of ingredients.
-  - Integration with **Vercel AI SDK v5 (beta)** and Vercel's AI Gateway for centralized AI model management.
+  - ✅ Integration with **Vercel AI SDK v5 (beta)** and Vercel's AI Gateway for centralized AI model management.
-  - User authentication and profile management.
+  - ✅ User authentication and profile management.
-  - Lemon Squeezy payment processing for token purchases.
+  - ✅ Token-based system with 10 free tokens for new users.
-  - Basic web interface for user interaction.
+  - ✅ Basic web interface for user interaction.
-  - Rate limiting non-logged in users using local storage.
-Logged in users get more, paid users get even more.
+  - ✅ Recipe storage and management with CRUD operations.
+  - ✅ Allergy and dietary preference filtering.
 - **In Development**:
-  - Allergy and dietary preference filtering.
+  - 🔄 Lemon Squeezy payment processing for token purchases (placeholder implemented).
-  - Photo input for pantry items (advanced feature).
+  - 🔄 Photo input for pantry items (advanced feature).
 - **Future Features**:
   - Multi-day meal planning.
   - Community sharing and rating of meals.